Euler characteristic and cohomology of $\mathrm{Sp}_4(\mathbb{Z})$ with nontrivial coefficients: Acknowledgements

 The authors would like to thank the Max Planck Institute for Mathematics (MPIM), Bonn, for its hospitality where the idea to pursue this project has been initiated during their visit in December, 2016.

 JB would like to thank the Mathematics Department of the Georg-August University G\"ottingen for the support, and especially to Valentin Blomer, Harald Helfgott and Thomas Schick for their immense support and encouragement during his postdoctoral studies.
-JB's work is financially supported by ERC Consolidator grant 648329 (GRANT).
+JB's work is financially supported by ERC Consolidator grant (Grant ID: 648329; codename GRANT).

 IH would like to thank Yves Martin for the long discussions on Siegel modular forms during his visit at the CUNY Graduate Center in Spring 2016.

 MM would like to thank LAMA - Universit\'e Paris-Est Marne-la-Vall\'ee for the support and hospitality.
 MM also wants to thank Institut des Hautes Etudes Scientifiques and Institut Galil\'ee -Universit\'e Paris 13 for their hospitality, as part of this work took place during the stay of the third author in these institutions.
 MM is also thankful to Michael Harris, Nicolas Andruskiewitsch and Roberto Miatello for their support and encouragement.